WinterLab-Berlin/LabNet/doc/build_instructions.md

 4. libboost-system-dev
 5. wiringpi
 6. libprotoc-dev
+7. libbluetooth-dev
-7. gdbserver - only for debugging with Visual Studio 2019.
+8. gdbserver - only for debugging with Visual Studio 2019.

 ## On RaspberryPi